nebulade/bungee/README.md

 ...
 <body onload="Bungee.jump();">
 ```
-The first script tag includes the bungee.js library, followed by a script of type `text/jml` and finally to kick off the compilation as well as the declarative engine, `Bungee.jump()` needs to be called.
+The first script tag includes the bungee.js library, followed by a script of type `text/jml` and finally
+to kick off the compilation as well as the declarative engine, `Bungee.jump()` needs to be called.
 In this case in the `onload` handler.

 ### Precompile

 Although embedding the scripts add some more dynamic use cases, it also has major downsides.
 The compilation step is really only needed in case the source changes.
-In addition to that, since the compiler renders `jml` into Javascript, the generated Javascript code then can be minified offline.
+In addition to that,
+since the compiler renders `jml` into Javascript, the generated Javascript code then can be minified offline.

 ``` sh
 cd node_modules/bungee/bin
 ./bungee foo.jml foo.jml.js
 ```

-If you want to have the compiled module namespaced, so all root elements are accessable via `moduleName.elementId`, pass a `-m Foo` option.
-To use the module, include it as any other Javascript file in your HTML alongside the main `bungee.js` library.
+If you want to have the compiled module namespaced, so all root elements are accessable via
+`moduleName.elementId`, pass the `-m Foo` option.
+To use the module, include it as any other Javascript
+file in your HTML alongside the main `bungee.js` library.

 ```
 <script type="text/javascript" src="bungee.js"></script>